Wildwood State Park

 Fire Island (take the ferry from Patchogue)

-Attractions: Ocean beaches for swimming and surfing, campgrounds, hiking trails, bird watching, a marina, and The Pier Restaurant and Snack Bar.
-The Watch Hill Visitor Center offers children’s programs, in which kids can go on salt marsh nature walks, make seashore-themed crafts, do surf- and net- fishing, and go on a free canoe tour.
+Attractions: Ocean beaches for swimming and surfing, campgrounds, hiking trails, bird watching, a 175-slip marina, restaurant, and snack bar.
+The Watch Hill Visitor Center offers children’s programs, in which kids can go on salt marsh nature walks, do surf- and net- fishing, and go on a free canoe tour.

 Hours: Open mid-May to mid-October.
 Sunrise to sunset daily.
 Swimming is permitted only when lifeguards are on duty.

 Cost: FREE.
-Call the Davis Park Ferry Terminal (631-475-1665) for ferry schedule and prices from Patchogue to Watch Hill.
+Call the Davis Park Ferry Company (631-475-1665) for ferry schedule and prices from Patchogue to Watch Hill.